 As an advocate, you’ll go into local communities and talk about Sepsis Research’s work.
-It may sound daunting, but with our induction training and support materials you will be able to give a presentation on the vital work we do.
-We will help you with your 1st few talks and, over time, you may build your own contacts and arrange your own talks.
-This is a role for someone who is organised, enthusiastic & doesn’t mind speaking in front of groups of people.
+It may sound daunting, but with our induction training and support materials, you will be able to give a presentation on the vital work we do.
+We will help you with your first few talks and, over time, you may build your own contacts and arrange your own talks.
+This is a role for someone who is organised, enthusiastic and doesn’t mind speaking in front of groups of people.

 Become a Fundraising Volunteer

 Without fundraising we are unable to carry out our vital sepsis research and awareness campaigns.
 The scope of a fundraising volunteer can cover anything from placing and collecting cans in your community, to helping organise fundraising events, to starting up a community fundraising group, to approaching local businesses and organisations for funding support or funding partnerships.

 Could you help with some administrative tasks?
 This could involve writing thank you letters, updating a database, ordering materials or merchandise.